AdobeDocs/experience-platform.en/help/accessibility/features.md

 ## Required field validation

-When adding data, or creating schemas and segments, required fields are indicated both visually, using an asterisk next to the text label of a field, and programmatically.
-These fields trigger validation when you enter invalid data in fields and/or upon saving.
-If a required field does not pass validation, it is outlined in red with an error icon.
-A written description also appears of the issue that needs to be fixed.
+When adding data, creating schemas, or defining segments, required fields are indicated both visually, using an asterisk next to the text label of a field, and programmatically.
+These fields trigger validation when you enter invalid data in fields and upon saving.
+If a required field does not pass validation, it is outlined in red with an error icon and a written description of the issue that needs to be fixed also appears.

 ![A close up of a required field that has not passed validation.
 The field appears in red and an error icon is present.](images/field-validation.png)